bitprj/devrel/Bullet-dodging game/Bullet-Dodging Game in Processing.md

 ## Part III: Adding a Life and Scoring System

-Perhaps we should allow the player to have multiple chances in our game, otherwise the game tends to end to fast.
+Perhaps we should allow the player to have multiple chances in our game, otherwise the game tends to end too fast.
 So let's add a life system to make the game more enjoyable.

 To start, [here](https://github.com/Bowen1Zhu/Bullet-Dodging-Game/blob/master/data/heart1.png) & [here](https://github.com/Bowen1Zhu/Bullet-Dodging-Game/blob/master/data/heart2.png) are the heart icons that I used in the life system.
 To add an image to the program, simply drag it into the Processing editor, and when you save the project, a data folder containing the image will automatically appear in the project folder next to the Processing code file.